huggingface/blog/stable_diffusion_with_diffusers.md

 uncond_embeddings = text_encoder(uncond_input.input_ids.to(torch_device))[0]
 ```

-For classifier-free guidance, we need to do two forward passes.
-One with the conditioned input (`text_embeddings`), and another with the unconditional embeddings (`uncond_embeddings`).
+For classifier-free guidance, we need to do two forward passes: one with the conditioned input (`text_embeddings`), and another with the unconditional embeddings (`uncond_embeddings`).
 In practice, we can concatenate both into a single batch to avoid doing two forward passes.

 ```python